pynanotools/pynanotools/set_group_id/README.md

 If box size is written in the header of an input xyz file, set_group_id.py treat it as a periodic system.
-If `-b` option is specified, it is treated as a non-periodic system even if box size is written.
+If `-n` option is specified, it is treated as a non-periodic system even if box size is written.